 • Coronvirus Medical Clearance Certificate / International COVID-19 Vaccination Certificate

 You must ensure your passport has at least six months validity from your arrival date - make sure you double check this as it is easy to overlook.

 You will need to declare any trek snacks with PNG Quarantine on arrival.
 Explain that they are for your consumption on the trail and you will be generally be OK with them.
 Pack your snacks near the top of your suitcase in case Customs want to view them.

 You will be met in the arrivals area by our PNG crew.
 They will be wearing red ‘Adventure Kokoda’ shirts and will co-ordinate your movement to your hotel by bus.
 Please stay inside the terminal until all the trekkers in your group have cleared customs.

 Please wear your provided Adventure Kokoda polo shirt so that we can easily identify each other at the airport.

 Accommodation and Check-In

-On arrival at the Lodge you will be allocated to your rooms by your Trek Leader and the hotel staff.
+On arrival at the hotel you will be allocated to your rooms by your Trek Leader and the hotel staff.
 Accommodation is on a shared basis; if you require a single room you must notify us at the time of booking and this will incur an additional charge.